-forth in Exhibit A, which is attached to, and made a part of, Account. this Agreement.
+Client shall pay MSSB for its services hereunder a fee as set and client-related services to be provided by Graystone to the forth in Exhibit A, which is attached to, and made a part of, Account. this Agreement.
 In addition, if a mutual fund, hedge fund or ETF is used as an investment product, any such Fund will pay its own separate investment advisory fees and other expenses to the fund manager or other service provider (which service provider may be affiliated with MSSB).
 These fees and expenses will be in addition to the Fee paid by Client on the Account.

 The fee paid to Graystone (the "Graystone Fee" or the "Fee") includes all fees or charges of Graystone and MSSB (including brokerage commissions for trades executed at employees of MSSB and its affiliates in connection with the MSSB as clearing broker; for MSSB, compensation paid to provision of supplemental and client-related services.
 Such any applicable Graystone Consultant or MSSB Financial Advisor or an employee of an MSSB affiliate; and MSSB custodial charges, if applicable).
-The Graystone Fee does not include (i) charges for services provided by MSSB, an 3. affiliate of MSSB or any third party that are outside of the Valuation A. scope of this Agreement (e.g. retirement plan administration fees, trustee fees, wire transfer fees, etc.); (ii) any taxes or Custodian. fees imposed by exchanges or regulatory bodies; and (iii) Unless Client instructs MSSB not to maintain custody, MSSB additional charges may be separately charged to the Account the Account.
-Client warrants that any securities delivered to or reflected in the price paid or received for a given security.
-MSSB are free of any encumbrances, including constructive If MSSB or its affiliates, including Morgan Stanley, is a liens.
+The Graystone Fee does not include (i) charges for services provided by MSSB, an 3. affiliate of MSSB or any third party that are outside of the Valuation A. scope of this Agreement (e.g. retirement plan administration fees, trustee fees, wire transfer fees, etc.); (ii) any taxes or Custodian. fees imposed by exchanges or regulatory bodies; and (iii) Unless Client instructs MSSB not to maintain custody, MSSB If MSSB or its affiliates, including Morgan Stanley, is a liens.
 MSSB shall provide at least each calendar quarter a member of an underwriting syndicate from which a security is statement of all assets in the Account in MSSB custody. purchased, MSSB or its affiliates may directly or indirectly benefit from such purchase.
 In addition, if a Client sells mutual fund or unit investment trust shares and invests the proceeds of such sale in his or her Account, the sale may subject the Client to transaction costs (e.g. - deferred sales charges) in addition to the payment of the MSSB Fee.
 The sale may also result in tax consequences to the Client.
 Clients participating in the Custom Investment Outsourcing ("CIO") program pay a fee based on the market value of their Account and, accordingly, may pay more or less for such services than if they had purchased such services separately.
 The same or similar services may be available at a lower fee in programs offered by other investment Managers.